PeterOyelegbin/authors-lens-api/README.md

 ## Acknowledgements
-Acknowledgements and credits to [https://codevoweb.com/django-implement-2fa-two-factor-authentication/](CodevoWeb) for the insight from Django – Implement (2FA) Two-Factor Authentication, and [https://philipoyelegbin.github.io](**PhilipOyelegbin**) who contributed by integrating this project to a React app to build a full functional blog app.
-Thanks to vercel and Atlas database for the free web hosting and database.
+Acknowledgements and credits to **[https://codevoweb.com/django-implement-2fa-two-factor-authentication/](CodevoWeb)** for the insight from Django – Implement (2FA) Two-Factor Authentication, and **[https://philipoyelegbin.github.io](PhilipOyelegbin)** who contributed by integrating this project to a React app to build a full functional blog app.
+Thanks to vercel and cockroachdb for the free web hosting and database.